GDG-AUIB/GDGAUIB-Website/README.md

 - **Frontend**:
   - ⚛️ React.js for dynamic and interactive components.
-  - 🎨 Tailwind CSS for modern, responsive styling.
 - **Backend**:
   - 🛠️ Node.js and Express.js for server-side logic.
-  - 🔒 Firebase for authentication and database management.
-- **Other Tools**:
-  - 📊 Google Analytics for tracking user engagement.
-  - 🎥 Lottie Animations for eye-catching visuals.